austin020269/PyBer_Analysis/README.md

 Module 5 ride share app analysis

 ## Project Overview
 We were provided ride and city data by PyBer, a ride sharing app company.
 The ride-share data spanned a timeframe from January to early May 2019.
 Our final projaect was to provide a ride-sharing summary dataFrame by city type and a multiple-line chart of total fares for each city type.
-During this study we also created various scatter plots and pie charts to get an idea of what the data looked like as shown below.
+During this study we also created various bubble charts and pie charts to get an idea of what the data looked like as shown below.

 ![alt text](https://github.com/austin020269/PyBer_Analysis/blob/main/analysis/Fig1.png)